-Because of limited population control methods and inadequate ways to manage these cats’ ability to reproduce quickly, it has been found out that an estimate of 70 million feral cats live in the US nowadays.
+Because of limited population control methods and inadequate ways to manage these cats’ ability to reproduce quickly, it has been found out that an estimate of 70 million feral cats lives in the US nowadays.
 The overpopulation is linked to the decimation of bird and other wildlife populations as well as the apparent threat to public health.

 TNR and why it’s useful:

 Trap-Neuter-Return (TNR) is a humane and effective method -also said to be the ONLY kind and operative way- of controlling the growth of the feral cat population.
 It respects these cats’ wild state by neutering them and then returning them to their territory while providing enough food and shelter as well as giving them the chance to live among their own.